Charbel-11/AUB-Time-Management-App/README.md

 # Time-Management-App
-A desktop application that manages the events and activities taking place at AUB.
+A desktop application that manages events and activities.

 To run the application:
 1) Server Project -> Service -> Storage -> ConnectionUtil -> set path = the directory in your computer where AUBTimeManagementApp\\Server\\Service\\Storage is present.